noelberaki03/codepath-IOS-prework/README.md

 Favorite Applications and two/three of their features I really appreciate:

 1. Entertainment app: Youtube
-    * Feature 1: Double tapping to skip forward or backward.
+    * Feature 1: Double tapping to skip forward or backward 10 seconds.
     * Feature 2: Picture-in-picture allowing me to watch a video in a small, movable window while on other apps.

 2. Entertainment app: NBA
-    * Feature 1: Notifications about my favorite team updates
+    * Feature 1: Notifications about my favorite teams updates.
-    * Feature 2: Quick, real-time updates of NBA news
+    * Feature 2: Quick, real-time updates of NBA news.
     * Feature 3: Provides pretty much any statistic I may be interested in, in a nice, clean UI.

 3. Entertainment app: Instagram